Materials-Consortia/OPTIMADE/optimade.rst

 The :field:`is_index` field under :field:`attributes` as well as the :field:`relationships` field, MUST be included in the :endpoint:`info` endpoint for the index meta-database (see section `Base Info Endpoint`_).
 The value for :field:`is_index` MUST be :field-val:`true`.

-A few suggestions and mandatory requirements of the OPTIMaDe specification are specifically relaxed **only for index meta-databases** to make it possible to serve them in the form of static files on restricted third-party hosting platforms:
+A few suggestions and mandatory requirements of the OPTIMADE specification are specifically relaxed **only for index meta-databases** to make it possible to serve them in the form of static files on restricted third-party hosting platforms:

 - When serving an index meta-database in the form of static files, it is RECOMMENDED that the responses only contain the :field:`data` field (as described in the section `JSON Response Schema: Common Fields`_.)
   The motivation is that static files cannot keep dynamic fields such as :field:`time_stamp` updated.